What Is A LED? How are LEDs Better?

 Now choosing a light bulb in today’s technology requires attention to the lumens.
 A lumen is the measure of the brightness you want.
 You have to compare lumens instead of Watts.

 Rule of thumb:

-- To replace a 100-watt incandescent bulb, look for a bulb that gives you about 1600 lumens.
+To replace a 100-watt incandescent bulb, look for a lamp that gives you about 1600 lumens.